Carpet

 over-measure your home in order to skim hundreds of dollars off the top of

 your purchase.
-This is a common scam and is difficult to detect.
+This is a common scam and is difficult to detect or prove

 50

-years ago, all carpet installers were well-trained craftsmen.
-Not anymore.
+years ago, carpet installers were well-trained craftsmen.
+Not anymore!

-Today it is getting hard to find qualified carpet installers.
-Anyone can buy
+Today it is getting hard to find well trained and qualified carpet installers.

 a set of carpet tools and begin installing carpet without any formal